Universal two-component dynamics in supercritical fluids: Discussion Conclusions

-The appearance of the two-component dynamics in all systems in this study---ranging from the simple LJ potential, to water and Si potentials which give rise to local tetrahedral coordination, to the Te potential where the gas phase is diatomic---shows that this phenomenon is not specific to the local bonding mechanism, but common among several supercritical fluid systems.
+In order to demonstrate the universality of the two-component phenomenon, we have chosen in our study four systems containing very different interatomic interactions (see the Methods section for more details)---the simple pairwise LJ potential, TIP4P/2005 water~\cite{Abascal2005} with long-range Coulomb forces, Stillinger-Weber (SW) silicon~\cite{Stillinger1985} with a three-body term favoring local tetrahedral coordination, and tellurium bond-order potential~\cite{Ward2012} where the gas phase is diatomic.
+The appearance of the two-component dynamics in all systems shows that this phenomenon is not specific to the local bonding mechanism, but common among several supercritical fluid systems.
 Consequently, any theory describing the molecular-scale dynamics of supercritical fluids, particularly the crossover between liquidlike and gaslike behavior, should take into account the existence of at least two components in the dynamics.

-We note that the observed two-component phenomenon is not an anomaly arising from large-scale critical fluctuations, since the thermodynamic states in this study are sufficiently far away from the critical point and no such large-scale fluctuations are observed.
+We note that the two-component phenomenon is not an anomaly arising from large-scale critical fluctuations, since the thermodynamic states in this study are sufficiently far away from the critical point and no such large-scale fluctuations are observed in our simulations.
 Instead, our results suggest the presence of spatiotemporally heterogeneous dynamics on the \emph{molecular} scale, reflecting unbounded and bounded particle motions.
+Notably, a recent work~\cite{Ha2018} using machine learning on local structural information has also found the existence of molecular-scale heterogeneities in supercritical LJ fluids.
 Because of this, the two-component phenomenon is not expected to appear in the long wavelength (low $Q$) limit.
 This has not been explored in our study by the low $Q$ cutoff around $0.3Q_m$ as mentioned in the Results section.
 Nonetheless, macroscopic quantities are influenced by their microscopic mechanisms and, as shown above, the use of the two-component model for the molecular dynamics can help build a more fundamental understanding of macroscopic properties such as the diffusion coefficient.

+We mention here another dynamical crossover proposed in the literature, the ``Frenkel line'', which separates the supercritical region into ``rigid'' and ``non-rigid'' fluids depending on the relaxation time of the system~\cite{Brazhkin2012}.
+The underlying assumption there is that a single relaxation time describes the dynamics of all the fluid.
+Here we have shown, at least in the near-critical region we have investigated, that the dynamics is spatiotemporally heterogeneous.
+Thus it is not appropriate to describe the dynamics as purely liquid-like or gas-like, but rather a combination of both.
+In our previous work on supercritical water~\cite{Sun2020a} including both experimental and simulation results, no significant change was observed near the proposed Frenkel line position.
+However, we have not investigated the deep supercritical region where the Frenkel line might also exist~\cite{Brazhkin2012}; this may be a subject for future studies.

 A limitation of our methodology using the NMF decomposition is the assumption that the shapes of the components do not change with the thermodynamic state.
 This of course does not work at \emph{all} temperatures and pressures; for example, going to extremely high temperatures, the free-particle limit will be broadened according to Eq.~(\ref{eq:free}).
 However, the fact that the NMF fit shown in Fig.~\ref{fig:JL} works well indicates that this assumption is valid over the temperature range under study, around $0.6T_c$ to $1.4T_c$.
 As mentioned in the introduction, this range around the critical point is the most interesting for applications.
 A more rigorous theory taking into account the change in the shape of the components may be able to describe a wider range of thermodynamic conditions.